thoughtram/blog/_posts/2016-06-22-model-driven-forms-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 We get a reference to the form control by traversing the `registerForm` instance.
-If you're interested in learning how to build a custom validator, you might want to read our article on [Custom Validators in Angular 2](/angular/2016/03/14/custom-validators-in-angular-2.html).
+If you're interested in learning how to build a custom validator, you might want to read our article on [Custom Validators in Angular](/angular/2016/03/14/custom-validators-in-angular-2.html).

 ## Forms with a single control